PSEG and Stevens Partner To Advance Research and Expand Educational and Cultural Programming

-Public Service Enterprise Group has partnered with Stevens Institute of Technology to further support their commitments to energy innovation, public service and developing science, engineering and math (STEM) talent for the future.
+Public Service Enterprise Group has partnered with Stevens Institute of Technology to further support their commitments to energy innovation, public service and developing science, technology, engineering and math (STEM) talent for the future.
 A $1.5 million grant to Stevens from the PSEG Foundation will support two parallel objectives and areas of strong mutual interest: Energy Innovation and Public Service.

 “Stevens is proud to partner with PSEG, one of New Jersey’s and the region’s most highly respected companies and recognized as a major contributor to improving the lives of citizens and the economic vitality of the region,” said Nariman Farvardin, president of Stevens.
 “This partnership will lay the foundation for a strengthened and even more significant long-term relationship between PSEG and Stevens to further address the challenging issues regarding meeting society’s most pressing energy needs.”